PROG7314-POE-SSB/PROG7314-POE-Part-2-Android-App/README.md

 2. Under the latest release, find the `app-debug.apk` file in the "Assets" section.

-3. Download the file and install it on your Android device.
+3. Download and install the file on your Android device.

 * * * * *